TheresaBruemmer/APLTS/README.md

 # APLTS
 Active-Plasma Lens + Thomson Scattering

-APLTS is my tool to calculate Thomson Scattering (TS) from a Gaussian laser with an electron bunch focused by an Active Plasma Lens (APL)
+APLTS is a tool to calculate Thomson Scattering (TS) from a Gaussian laser with an electron bunch focused by an Active Plasma Lens (APL)

 Author: Dr. Theresa Karoline Brümmer